iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 |   2   |Length|   2           |uint16 (Big Endian)| Length of message (65 KB max)|

 #### Handshake
 The handshake message is the first message which must be sent and received to/from a neighbor.
 It is used to construct the identity of the neighbor.
 If the advertised server socket port, coordinator address or mwm does not correspond to the receiving node’s configuration, the connection is dropped.
 It also sends its support for gossip protocol versions as a little-endian byte array.
-The nodes can use that information to know what message types can be relayed to the peers.
+The nodes can use that information to know what message types can be transmitted to the peers.
 Each index of a bit in the byte array corresponds to a supported gossip protocol version.
 If the bit on that index is turned on, then the corresponding protocol version is supported by the node.
 The LSB of the first byte has index 1, the LSB of the second byte has index 9, the LSB of the third byte has index 17, and so on.
 For example, `[01101110, 01010001]` denotes that this node supports protocol versions 2, 3, 4, 6, 7, 9, 13 and 15.
 Thus, the length of the byte array depends on the number of protocol versions supported.
 Thanks to the `length` field given in the header, the peer can parse the array correctly.